 Brand Monitoring on Social media

-Monitoring your social media presence is important because SM are gathering places filled with people’s thoughts, opinions and concerns about you, your competitors and your field of operation.
-Some of these people may express dissapointment about your services, while some others may be looking for a product like yours (marketing leads).
+Monitoring your social media presence is important because SM are gathering places filled with people’s thoughts, opinions, and concerns about you, your competitors, and your field of operation.
+Some of these people may express disappointment about your services, while some others may be looking for a product like yours (marketing leads).
 By reacting fast, both situations can have a positive income for your business.
 However, you wouldn’t know any of these without monitoring.

 Brand Mentions on Web media

-Through web monitoring you can keep track of your advertising, negative reviews, keywords and domain names that show their websites and content instead of your own.
-Keeping track of proper trademark use, no misleading advertising, separation between licenser and licensee is also, an important part of web monitoring.
-Your company and brand will be devalued, if you lose control of your trademark.
+Through web monitoring, you can keep track of your advertising, negative reviews, keywords, and domain names that show their websites and content instead of your own.
+Keeping track of proper trademark use, no misleading advertising, and separation between licenser and licensee is also, an important part of web monitoring.
+Your company and brand will be devalued if you lose control of your trademark.

 Web monitoring will assist you to stay on top of recent updates and releases for your products.
-It will also provide a deep insight about the marketing strategies of the competitors, especially in their online activity.
+It will also provide a deep insight into the marketing strategies of the competitors, especially in their online activity.
 You can also monitor what is being said about you on a more real-time basis.
 There are tools available in the market that can help you manage and monitor your different channels.
-Additionaly, web monitoring will provide you data about the websites talking about your brand and see what sort of content they are displaying about you, upon which you can build a good relationship and form partnerships with them.
-Where possible, you want to maximize the potential benefits of your brand being represented on third party websites as well.
+Additionally, web monitoring will provide you with data about the websites talking about your brand and see what sort of content they are displaying about you, upon which you can build a good relationship and form partnerships with them.
+Where possible, you want to maximize the potential benefits of your brand being represented on third-party websites as well.

 It is obvious that social and web media contain an ocean of data for different business ends which can be used for monitoring and measurement.
 This is the reason why measurement is crucial for benchmarking and tracking your success over time.
-It helps you draw comparisons of your competitors, analyze the vast sea of tweets and blog posts and distill them to a list of actionable insights (social media monitoring analytics).
-Monitoring, on the other hand lets you listen and respond in real-time, gives you marketing leads and protects your brand from negative word-of-mouth.
+It helps you draw comparisons with your competitors, analyze the vast sea of tweets and blog posts and distill them into a list of actionable insights (social media monitoring analytics).
+Monitoring, on the other hand, lets you listen and respond in real-time, gives you marketing leads, and protects your brand from negative word-of-mouth.
 Clearly, both monitoring and measurement should be a significant part of a company’s social media strategy.